Understanding the Powers and Responsibilities of Bail Bond Agents

 Bail bond agents must be 18 or older.
 Candidates must pass a background check and have completed at least 20 hours of pre-licensing training.
 They eventually have to pass a written exam and submit a $1,000 surety bond (to protect the public).

-Do bail bondsmen have arrest powers?
+Do bail bond agents have arrest powers?

 Bail bond agents are not official police officers and do not have the same authority.
 However, they have the authority to conduct arrests, as discussed below.